-A lot of mid- and high-end DSLRs have a setting called AF Microadjustment or AF Fine Tune which allows you to slightly adjust the focus position that the camera determines.
+A lot of mid- and high-end DSLRs and mirrorless cameras have a setting called AF Microadjustment or AF Fine Tune which allows you to slightly adjust the focus position that the camera determines.
 The camera manufacturers give you this setting in an admission that production tolerances and day-to-day usage of a camera can affect the performance of the autofocus.

 Canon AF Microadjustment

 The setting is just a number… but how do you pick it?
 There are many different interacting components of the AF system, and you can’t reliably pick the correct value without checking and rechecking your settings.

 And here’s where FoCal comes into the picture – it takes all the guesswork out of the calibration.
 It shoots, validates, analyses, checks, adjusts… all this complexity is hidden away (unless you choose to see it), so it’s just a simple operation to get the best from your camera and lenses.